Getting there and away

 My Dinh Bus Station

-My Dinh is a 7km trek to the west of town.
+My Dinh is a seven kilometre trek to the west of town.
 There are departures to dozens of northern cities, and a number of destinations to the south and east.
 Only the major destinations are listed below.
-To get here, take Tran Phu west from the Old Quarter until it becomes Kim Ma.
-Continue straight, following a roundabout to Cua Giay, continuing until the road crosses under an overpass.
+To get here, take Tran Phu west from the Old Quarter, turn left at the end onto Son Tay and continue until it becomes Kim Ma.
+Keep going straight, following a roundabout to Cua Giay, continuing until the road crosses under an overpass.
 Take a left on to Pham Hung.

 Southern Bus Terminal